 When you experience the security and convenience Blink products offer, you may want to grow your network of cameras at one, or multiple locations.
-Up to ten devices can connect to a single Sync Module.
-To add more than ten devices, or to add devices at a different location, more than one Sync Module is required.
-You manage all of your Sync Modules with their attached devices from a single account using the Blink App.
+Up to ten cameras can connect to a single Sync Module.
+To add more than ten cameras, or to add cameras at a different location, more than one Sync Module is required.
+You manage all of your Sync Modules and their attached Blink devices from a single account using the Blink app.

-Each Blink system is made up of a Sync Module and the devices connected to it.
-You create new systems and add Sync Modules from the Blink App.
-Then you associate cameras and devices to the new Sync Module.
+Each Sync Module manages one system and the devices connected to it.
+You add Sync Modules in the Blink app, then you add cameras to the new system that was created.

 Having multiple systems can be useful in a number of situations.

 You can increase coverage by adding to an existing system, rather than starting a new one.
-The Blink XT2 camera is designed to recognize networks with wireless extenders, while indoor cameras and XT cameras must connect to the exact same network name (SSID) that the Sync Module is connected to.
+Blink Outdoor, Indoor (gen 2), Mini, and XT2 cameras are designed to recognize networks with wireless extenders, while Indoor (gen 1) and XT cameras must connect to the exact same network name (SSID) that the Sync Module is connected to.

-Consider the following drawing of a residential plan view to understand better.
+Consider the following drawing of two residential plan views to understand better.

 On the right side of the image, three types of networks and systems are shown.